 The proposed approach to teaching and learning should be clearly indicated and justified.
+Particular elements for consideration:

-- the development of the curriculum through appropriate learning outcomes, teaching methodologies and assessment techniques - imposing increasing demands on the learner as they progress through the programme - the appropriateness of the total contact hours and the breakdown of these hours into lectures, practical, tutorials etc.
+- the development of the curriculum through appropriate learning outcomes, teaching methodologies and assessment techniques imposing increasing demands on the learner as they progress through the programme - the appropriateness of the total contact hours and the breakdown of these hours into lectures, practical, tutorials etc.